hgneng/ekho/speechd-api/README.overview.md

   * Guile API
   * Simple command line client

+A golang API is also available on https://github.com/ilyapashuk/go-speechd

 Existing assistive technologies known to work with Speech Dispatcher:

   * speechd-el (see https://devel.freebsoft.org/speechd-el)